Football clubs

 1892 - 1897

-St Mary’s was formed in 1892 and the club played mostly at the East Hill, also occasionally playing at the West Hill.
+St Mary’s was formed in 1892 and played mostly at East Hill, occasionally using West Hill as well.
 The team competed for the Carlisle Cup for three seasons from 1895.

 1902

-TAnother St Mary’s FC were recorded to be playing in 1902, but no other information is known about the team.
+Another club named St Mary’s FC was recorded as playing in 1902, but no further information about this team is known.

 1905 - 1906